 - Share some details from your everyday life to help your employee relax and get comfortable.

-If you appear nervous, your employee will sense it even over the camera.
-Remember, this should be a mutually enjoyable experience!
+If you appear nervous, your employee will sense it even over the camera during the virtual performance review.

-A virtual performance review should be seen as an opportunity for a sincere conversation between the manager and the employee.
+A performance review should be seen as an opportunity for a sincere conversation between the manager and the employee.

 According to Catlette, creating an environment in which two-way communication comes first can do the trick: